 in the Campanile Garden from May 9 through October 15

-British horticulturist and author Gertrude Jekyll changed the way the world looked at garden design in her innovative use of soft colors to convey the sense of romance at the turn of the 20th century.
-Experience her painting like designs in the Campanile Garden all summer and learn about her colorful contribution to modern gardening and design.
+British horticulturist and author Gertrude Jekyll changed the way the world looked at garden design in her innovative use of soft colors to convey the sense of romance.
+Her designs featured drifts of plants in specific colors.
+She wrote many titles including, Colour in the Flower Garden.
+Learn about her contribution to modern gardening.